udippant/base-drafts/draft-ietf-quic-tls.md

 # Introduction

-This document describes how QUIC {{QUIC-TRANSPORT}} is secured using Transport Layer Security (TLS) version 1.3 {{!TLS13=RFC8446}}.
+This document describes how QWIK {{QWIK-TRANSPORT}} is secured using Transport Layer Security (TLS) version 1.3 {{!TLS13=RFC8446}}.
 TLS 1.3 provides critical latency improvements for connection establishment over previous versions.
 Absent packet loss, most new connections can be established and secured within a